Jerk Chicken Marinade

 How to adjust the heat

-Jerk is known for being a hot spice mixture.
-To make a less spicy version of jerk marinade, use sweet paprika instead of cayenne in the seasoning and omit the jalapeƱo pepper.
-If you're using a store-bought jerk seasoning, test a little bit with your finger to see how spicy it is before using it.
+Jerk is a hot spice mixture.
+To make a less spicy version of my homemade jerk seasoning, use sweet paprika instead of cayenne and omit the jalapeño.
+If you’re using a store-bought jerk seasoning, test a little bit with your finger to see how spicy it is before using it.

-On the other hand, if you love heat and want to make a jerk that will knock your socks off, try using scotch bonnet peppers in place of the jalapeƱo peppers.
-They're often used in Jamaica and are one of the hottest peppers you can buy!
+On the other hand, if you love heat and want to make a jerk that will knock your socks off, try using Scotch bonnet peppers in place of jalapeños.
+They’re often used in Jamaica and are among the hottest peppers available.

 What to serve with jerk chicken

 Jerk chicken is traditionally served with a simple side of rice and beans.
-We love it with a side of our favorite coconut rice and some sweet mango, pineapple, or summer peach salsa to offset the heat.
+I love it with a side of my favorite coconut rice and some sweet mango, pineapple, or summer peach salsa to offset the heat.

-It also pairs perfectly with vegetable sides like sautƩed green beans with garlic, or baked plantains.
+It also pairs perfectly with vegetable sides like sautéed green beans with garlic, or baked plantains.

 Ingredients